|

 Stevie SJ's Story:

-Stevie is a dog that will be your loyal companion and best friend.
+He would love to be your loyal companion and best friend.

 Photos